 Pendant lighting is highly versatile.
 You can buy it straight from the store and customize it to fit your needs by adjusting the suspension or the height at which it is hung.

-This feature is critical because there are now interior design guidelines to follow, such as the proportion of the light in relation to its distance from the walls.
+This feature is critical because interior design guidelines are now to follow, such as the proportion of the light in relation to its distance from the walls.

-You can also choose to replace the light bulb to achieve the desired ambiance.
-Long hanging pendant lights also can make ceilings seem higher, and rooms feel larger.
+You can also replace the light bulb to achieve the desired ambiance.
+Long hanging pendant lights also can make ceilings seem higher and rooms feel larger.

 Floor Lamps – Best for Reading